Shakes on a Plane: Unsupervised Depth Estimation from Unstabilized Photography: Assessment

 \section{Assessment}

-\textbf{Evaluation.} We compare our approach to the most similar purely multi-view methods BARF~\cite{lin2021barf} and Structure From Small Motion (SfSM)~\cite{im2015high}, both of which estimated depth and camera motion directly from an input image stack.
+\textbf{Evaluation.} We compare our approach to the most similar purely multi-view methods BARF~\cite{lin2021barf} and Depth From Uncalibrated Small Motion Clip (DfUSMC)~\cite{ha2016high}, both of which estimate depth and camera motion directly from an input image stack.
 We note that BARF also has a similar implicit image generation model.
 We also compare to learned monocular methods: iPhone's 14 Pro's native depth output and MiDaS~\cite{ranftl2020towards}, a robust single-image approach.
 Lastly, we compare to Robust Consistent Video Depth Interpolation (RCVD)~\cite{kopf2021robust} and Handheld Multi-frame Neural Depth Refinement (HNDR)~\cite{chugunov2022implicit}, which both use multi-view information to refine initial depth estimates initialized from a learned monocular approach.
 The latter of which is most directly related to our approach as it targets close-range objects imaged with multi-view information from natural hand tremor, but relies on iPhone LiDAR hardware for depth initialization and pose estimation.
-All baselines were run on processed RGB data synchronously acquired by our data capture app, except for HNDR which required its own data capture software which we ran in tandem to ours.
+All baselines were run on processed RGB data synchronously acquired by our data capture app, except for HNDR which required its own data capture software that we ran in tandem to ours.
 We note that other neural scene volume methods such as~\cite{mildenhall2022nerf} require COLMAP as a pre-processing step, which \emph{fails to find pose solutions for our long-burst data}.
 To assess absolute performance and geometric consistency, we scan a select set of complex 3D objects, illustrated in Fig.~\ref{fig:mesh_results}, with a commercial high-precision turntable structured light scanner (Einscan SP).
 We use this data to generate ground truth object meshes, which we register and render to depth with matching camera parameters to the real captures.
-For quantitative depth assessment, we use relative absolute loss and log loss as described and commonly used in monocular depth literature~\cite{Ummenhofer2017}; see the Supplemental Document for details.
+For quantitative depth assessment, we use relative absolute error and scale invariant error, commonly used in monocular depth literature~\cite{Ummenhofer2017}; see the Supplemental Document for details.